-The outcome of applications will be given in writing by [School to insert their deadline] each year.
+The outcome of applications will be given in writing by June each year.
 Successful applications will result in the teacher progressing to the first point of the Upper Pay Range from 1 September.
-If unsuccessful, feedback will be provided by the Headteacher as soon as possible and at least within 5 working days of the decision; and will cover the reasons for the decision and the appeals arrangements available to the teacher.
+If unsuccessful, feedback will be provided by the Principal as soon as possible and at least within 5 working days of the decision; and will cover the reasons for the decision and the appeals arrangements available to the teacher.
 Any appeal against a decision not to move the teacher to the Upper Pay Range will be heard under the procedure set out in Appendix 6 of this policy.